5a-lil/Coding_Basics_Lesson/README.md

 **def**:
 - instructions: things you tell the computer to do, like printing, changing things etc ...
-- compile: turn your code to machine language, ex:  print("something") = "machine language that tells to display 'hello' on the screen"  like binary or just no humanly readable characters.
+- compile: turn your code to machine language, ex:  display("something") = "machine language that tells to display 'hello' on the screen"  like binary or just no humanly readable characters.
 It is in some cases stored in a binary file.
 ### Before starting
 I'm gonna teach you some little terms and things to know and understand.